juliavolponi/harryPotter_Quiz/README.md

 # Harry Potter Quiz

-Harry Potter Quiz was created intended to question the knowledge of its fans.
-Questioning through all of the movies the user is supposed to test how far they can go with everything they gathered watching Harry Potter.
+Welcome to the Harry Potter Quiz!
+This JavaScript project allows users to test their knowledge of the magical world of Harry Potter by answering a series of questions.
+Users will be presented with 10 questions and given immediate feedback on their answers.
+At the end of the quiz, users will see their total points along with a personalized message based on their performance.

 [Harry Potter Quiz](https://juliavolponi.github.io/harryPotter_Quiz/)